mdbentaleb/mdbentaleb/README.md

 <br>

 <p align="center">
-DevOps Engineer bridging core software engineering principles with modern cloud automation.
+I am a DevOps Engineer bridging core software engineering principles with modern cloud automation.
-My journey began in low-level programming and complex problem-solving with C/C++, object-oriented design, and algorithms.
-This solid foundation allows me to understand the software lifecycle from the inside out.
+My journey began in low-level programming (C/C++) and algorithms, giving me a deep understanding of the software lifecycle from the inside out.
-I bridge the gap between development and operations by applying engineering principles to infrastructure.
-I have hands-on experience building custom Dockerfiles, orchestrating multi-container environments with Docker Compose, and deploying secure, automated infrastructures on AWS (VPC, EC2, S3, IAM).
-I leverage Bash and Python to automate manual workflows and eliminate friction.
+I apply this engineering mindset to infrastructure, with hands-on experience in Docker, Docker Compose, Bash/Python automation, and secure AWS deployments.
-Currently, I am expanding my skill set to master Infrastructure as Code (Terraform), CI/CD pipelines (GitHub Actions, Jenkins), Load Balancers, and Kubernetes to build highly scalable and resilient systems.
+Currently, I am expanding my skills in Terraform, CI/CD, and Kubernetes.
-I am driven by automation, zero-trust security, and continuous learning. **I am actively seeking Junior DevOps or Cloud Engineer roles** where I can contribute to modern cloud operations while growing alongside a senior team.
 </p>

 #